Behind the Lyrics

 Come 1961 however, it played a special role in the life of another master crooner: Frank Sinatra.

 In fact, Sinatra officially launched his own record company Reprise on February 13, 1961 with this very song.
+It seemed fitting since his new company was deemed by many as Sinatra’s second coming.

 It talks about the sweetness of finding love’s second chance — one of the many topics of concern that people asked Bro.
 Eli for the Bible’s answers.